from Ganado Chapter

 The Ganado Unified School District, the Hornets, is served by Ganado Elementary, Intermediate, Middle School and High School.
 It has nurtured many students and produced both men and women state renowned teams, in particular, basketball and cross country, for their gamesmanship and talent.

 Residents enjoy an ideal four-season climate that averages 300+ days of sunshine every year, together with moderate temperatures and low humidity, year-round.
-This ideal recreational climate promotes all sorts of outdoor activities like visiting the NPS – Hubbell Trading Post National Historic Site and its rug auctions, fishing at Ganado Lake, attending the annual Roy Johnson Memorial Rodeo, and other local events.
+This ideal recreational climate promotes all sorts of outdoor activities like visiting the NPS – Hubbell Trading Post National Historic Site and its rug auctions, fishing at Ganado Lake, attending the annual Ralph Johnson Memorial Rodeo, and other local events.

 The local hospital, Sage Memorial Hospital, serves thousands of Navajo and Hopi patients.
 It is one of the large employers in the surrounding area.